intershop/intershop-pwa/docs/concepts/state-management.md

 ### Facades

-Facades are injectable instances which provide simplified access to the store via exposed observables and action dispatcher methods.
+Facades are injectable instances which provide simplified and abstracted access to the store via exposed observables and helper methods for dispatching actions.
+Facades themselves don't store any data, everything should be delegated to the NgRx store.
-They should be used in Angular components but not within NgRx artifacts themselves.
+They should be used in Angular artifacts but not within NgRx artifacts themselves.

+### Context Facades

+Context facades provide an elevated access to the state management.
+They store data that is unique to the context (i.e. product context: sku & quantity of the product), so that this context doesn't have to be provided using further helper methods and `Observable` streams.
+For implementing these context facades, we are using the library [@rx-angular/state][rx-angular-state].

+Context facades are provided using [`ElementInjector`](https://angular.io/guide/hierarchical-dependency-injection#elementinjector) and can then be used in providing Components and their children:

+- provided in the `@Component` decorator
+- provided via directives on the template

+For a more detailed introduction see [here][facades-meetup].

 ## File Structure